MadLadSquad/UntitledVulkanGameEngineOld/README.md

 >>Development status: Under heavy construction, we commit directly to master so there will be and possibly are countless bugs in the current master branch
 >>
 >
+# Development of the engine is paused until at least December 31st 2023.
+It is still maintained and in no way cancelled but development resources have to be reallocated to other projects at this time.
+Issues and PRs are still checked and are going to be fixed and merged!
 ## Info
 The Untitled Vulkan Game Engine is a 3D, C++ game engine made for ease of use, simplicity and performance